 For the climber, Vancouver Island is a great destination.
 There are a number of well developed cragging and bouldering areas and vast resources of high alpine climbing.
-A good overview of the sport climbing areas can be found here: http://www.wildisle.ca/activities/climbing/index.html
+A good overview of the sport climbing areas can be found at: www.wildisle.ca/islandclimbing/vancouver-island-climbing-areas.html

-The rock is mostly volcanic basalt and 90% of the climbing is on this rock type.
-It is generally solid with good friction but lacks good, continuous crack systems so most of the routes on the Island basalt are bolt protected.
+The rock is mostly volcanic basalt and ~75% of the climbing is on this rock type.
+It is generally solid with good friction but lacks good, continuous crack systems so most of the crag routes on the Island basalt are bolt protected or mixed bolt & trad.
 There are also areas with limestone - Horne Lake, granite - Constitution Hill, sandstone - Duncan boulders and conglomerate - Saltspring Island.

 Vancouver Island has exceptional alpine climbing with a very active core of local alpinists adding new routes steadily.
-Look for the bible of Vancouver Island mountains Island Alpine from Wild Isle Publications: http://www.wildisle.ca
+Look for a comprehensive guidebook to the Vancouver Island mountains: Island Alpine Select from Wild Isle Publications: http://www.wildisle.ca

 Vancouver Island is reached by air of sea, there are no bridges connecting the island to mainland BC.
 From Vancouver there are several ferry options: Tsawassen (south of Vancouver) to Swartz Bay (Victoria), Tsawassen to Duke Point (Nanaimo), Horseshoe Bay (north of Vancouver) to Departure Bay (Nanaimo) and Powell River (Sunshine Coast) to Little River, Comox.